Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • Each of these Sciuridae species consumes nuts as well as seeds.
 Chipmunks, on the other hand, consume berries plus bugs.

-• Squirrels consume bugs on occasion, however, they are classified as herbivores, whilst the chipmunks are classified as omnivores.
+• Squirrels consume bugs on occasion, however, they are classified as herbivores, whilst chipmunks are classified as omnivores.

 • These creatures, the same as other animals, would take whichever meal is most available in their environment.